Home

 Last news

-The total amount of transactions at the SCRMET auctions exceeded 4 million 579 thousand US dollars
+The total amount of transactions at the SCRMET auctions amounted to over 3 million 301 thousand US dollars

 top-arrow